psf/elections/README.rst

 Click "Questions (#)" (where ``#`` will be the number of questions already there) and add the first question.

-Here we'll fill out the question(s) on the ballot.
-For example in a Board of Directors Election, we'll fill out the name and link to their candidacy statement on the PSF wiki.
+Here, fill out the question(s) on the ballot.
+For example in a Board of Directors Election, fill out the name and link to their candidacy statement on the PSF wiki.
 If there are 10 candidates, voters should be able to pick between 0 and 10 answers.
 The election should be an absolute election.

-If there are more questions on the ballot, use your judgement to determine how to add them.
+If there are more questions on the ballot, use judgement to determine how to add them.

 Setting up Voters